 1. Key Characteristics

-The Welsh springer spaniel is a compact hunting dog sometimes thought to be a type of English springer spaniel, but they are actually 2 distinct and different breeds.
+The Welsh Springer Spaniel is a compact hunting dog sometimes thought to be a type of English Springer Spaniel, but they are actually 2 distinct breeds.

 The coat is red and white and of medium length, and the hair is either straight or wavy.